Sign Language Immersion Conference

 The South Dakota ASL Immersion is designed to provide a rich signing environment to any and all sign language interpreters and students of the profession.
 This exciting event is an immersion experience not soon forgotten!
 All participants, presenters and mentors communicate using American Sign Language throughout the entirety of this event.
 Participants must have a moderately proficient level of communication in ASL.
 This requirement roughly equates to being a junior in an interpreter training program or having completed ASL IV or above.

 The $150 registration fee includes all educational experiences, meals, breaks, housing, materials, evening activities and Registry of Interpreters for the Deaf (RID) continuing education units (CEUs).
 The pricing is set, regardless of your housing preference.
-The deadline to register was Sunday, July 13, and registration is now closed.
+The deadline to register is Sunday, July 1, 2018.

 The DO-IT Center is an approved RID CMP Sponsor for Continuing Education Activities.
 This program is offered for a total of 2.1 CEUs in both GS and PS at the little/none Content Knowledge Level.

 Augustana strives to ensure there is accessibility to activities and programs for people with disabilities.
 If you require ADA accommodations, please contact Christa Gunderson at least two weeks prior to the conference.